Katharine Goodson: Later career

 Goodson's international presence remained dominant throughout the 1920s and 1930s.
 The latter decade also brought with it Goodson's first experience playing with the conductor Sir Thomas Beecham, in 1931.
 The two maintained a lasting professional relationship, based on a mutual appreciation.
 Following Beecham's "Vocal Birthday Tribute to Delius" in 1932, the Daily Sketch noted: “Goodson played the solo part so attractively that once Sir Thomas was caught by a sudden pause singing his own satisfaction over it.”
 It was also Beecham, who in 1936, encouraged Goodson to diversify and tour performing a harpsichord concerto.
 The Daily Telegraph wrote: “For a famous Leschetizky pupil, it must have seemed like exchanging big guns for bows and arrows.
 Miss Goodson seemed to have taken to the new arm as to the manner born”.

 The Second World War interrupted Goodson's later career, during which she experienced the destruction of her London home in the Blitz, followed shortly afterwards by the death of her husband in 1941, and then further extensive bomb damage to her country home in Rottingdean, West Sussex two years later.
 Nevertheless, in 1944–1945 she returned to the piano to play with the conductors Sir Adrian Boult, Sir Henry Wood and Basil Cameron.

 In April 1947 Goodson appeared again with Beecham, shortly before making her first television appearance, which she swiftly followed by a return to radio in an appearance with the BBC Scottish Orchestra under the conductor Ian Whyte.
-Although Goodson made few broadcastings and fewer recordings, leaving her legacy largely unheard to contemporary audiences, those recordings that do exist remain well regarded.
+Although Goodson made few broadcasts and fewer recordings, leaving her legacy largely unheard to contemporary audiences, those recordings that do exist remain well regarded.